ajays20078/eseries-stk/README.md

 It is recommended to have SSH keys setup prior to installation.
 Package installers (apt, yum, etc...) need to be configured.

-### To docker or not to docker?
+### Configuration
 #### To use the docker workflow:

 1. Run the docker file with the following commands:
    * docker build https://raw.githubusercontent.com/NetApp/eseries-stk/master/docker/ansibleDev/Dockerfile -t eseries-stk
    * docker run --rm -it eseries-stk

-2. Fill out /home/eseries-stk/hosts.
+2. Update git repository to ensure you are on the latest commit
+   * cd /home/eseries-stk
+   * git pull

+3. Fill out /home/eseries-stk/hosts file with each host having a single line.
    * splunk_eseries:  Any array that should be provisioned for splunk.
+      * For E-Series arrays, just use the ip address for the first controller.
    * fc_hosts:  Host servers that are connected to the array via the fibre channel host ports
    * sas_hosts:  Host servers that are connected to the array via the SAS host ports
    * splunk_indexers:  Index servers that splunk is being deployed on.
-These may be the same as other roles, or different.
+      * This list should be the same as the protocol hosts such as fc_hosts or sas_hosts.

-3. Fill out /home/eseries-stk/group_vars/all.
+4. Fill out /home/eseries-stk/group_vars/all file.
-*  For E-Series arrays, just use the ip address for the first controller.
-*  For E-Series arrays, set your user/pass for E-Series (api_username, api_password) in ./group_vars/all file.
+   * For E-Series arrays, set your user/pass for E-Series (api_username, api_password) in /home/eseries-stk/group_vars/all file.

-4. Run the Ansible playbook with the following command from /home/eseries-stk directory.
+5. Run the Ansible playbook with the following command from /home/eseries-stk directory.
-* ansible-playbook splunk.yml
+   * ansible-playbook -i hosts splunk.yml

 #### Non-docker workflow: